Frequently Asked Questions

 What is the Basel Committee on Banking Supervision?

-The Basel Committee provides a forum for regular cooperation on banking supervisory matters.
-Over recent years, it has developed increasingly into a standard-setting body on all aspects of banking supervision, including the Basel regulatory framework.
+The Basel Committee on Banking Supervision provides a forum for regular cooperation on banking supervisory matters.
+Its objective is to enhance understanding of key supervisory issues and improve the quality of banking supervision worldwide.
 The Basel Committee pages give you more detailed information.

 Using the BIS website